waggle-sensor/summer2024/khan/README.md

 ## June 20th

-- Present on selection, implementation, evaluation, presentation, and demonstration of papers.
+- Presented on selection, implementation, evaluation, presentation, and demonstration of papers.
+- Fleshed out demonstration.

 ## June 21st

+- Continued to flesh out demonstration.
+- Initiate implementing framework to deploy the technologies.
+- Created a presentation on the selected model implementation.

+## June 24th (Week 4)

+- Continued implementing framework to deploy the technologies.
+- Continued to polish presentation on the selected model implementation.

+## June 25th

+- Met to present June 20th presentation in addition to new presentation.
+- Met to illustrate and discuss how to continue implementing framework.
+- Continued implementing framework to deploy the technologies.